cea-hpc/modules/doc/source/module.rst

  :mconfig:`rcfile` configuration option.
 It can be defined with the :subcmd:`config` sub-command.

+.. envvar:: MODULES_ABORT_ON_ERROR

+ A colon separated list of the module sub-commands that abort their evaluation sequence when an error is raised by an evaluated module.
+When error occurs, evaluations already done are withdrawn and the remaining modules to evaluate are skipped.

+ Accepted sub-commands that can be set in value list are:

+ * :subcmd:`load`
+ * :subcmd:`mod-to-sh`
+ * :subcmd:`try-load`

+ Module sub-commands not configured to follow the *abort on error* behavior, apply the *continue on error* behavior.
+In this case if one modulefile evaluation fails, sequence continues with remaining modulefiles.

+ This environment variable value supersedes the default value set in the :mconfig:`abort_on_error` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.4

 .. envvar:: MODULES_ADVANCED_VERSION_SPEC

  If set to ``1``, enable advanced module version specifiers (see `Advanced